Canned Responses Cloud

 This part of the documentation relates to Canned Responses for Jira Cloud.
 If you are using Jira Server go to the Canned Responses for Jira Server documentation.

-- Shared secrets for communication with Jira.
+- Encryption keys for communication with Jira.

-SUB-PROCESSOR We use Heroku addon mLab MongoDB to store the templates.
+We use Heroku addon mLab MongoDB to store the templates.
 Each Jira instance uses a separate collection.
 Only users from particular Jira instance can access the templates from that instance.

 The database is backed up every week and 8 last backups are stored.

 - template name and content

 - templates scopes including project ids and user keys

 - template creation and update time

 We store the minimal amount of data needed to provide our service.